dogoncouch/pisectools/README.md

 LISARD is built on Raspberry Pi hardware.
 It is affordable and efficient, and it can run Linux and rsyslog.

 ## Software
 LISARD currently uses the Raspbian operating system, which is based on Debian Linux, and comes with a lot of well written libraries for Raspberry Pi hardware.
-Most of our programming is in Python, with scripts and Makefiles for setup and administration tasks.
+Most of our programming is in Python, with scripts and Makefiles for setup and administrative tasks.

 ## Simplicity
 One of the goals of this project is to be as simple and understandable as is reasonable.